-Horizontal equity - ratepayers in similar situations should pay similar amounts of rates (ensured mainly by accurate property valuations, undertaken in a consistent manner, their classification into homogenous property classes and the right of appeal against valuation).
+Horizontal equity - ratepayers in similar situations should pay similar amounts of rates (ensuring accurate property valuations, they are undertaken in a consistent manner, their classification into the correct property classes and the right of appeal against valuation).

-Vertical equity - those who are better off should pay more rates than those worse off (the rationale applies for the use of progressive and proportional income taxation.
+Vertical equity - should those who are better off pay more rates than those worse off? (the rationale applies for the use of progressive and proportional income taxation.
 It implies a 'relativity' dimension to the fairness of the tax burden).